Introduction

 Non-compliance with these notice period requirements can lead to legal risks and potential HR compliance mistakes, especially when dealing with remote employees working from abroad.

-Severance in Thailand is directly linked to the duration of service an employee has given to a company.
+Severance pay in Thailand is based on an employee’s length of service.
 The Labor Protection Act specifies the following severance rates:

-- An employee who has worked for less than 120 days does not receive any severance pay.
+- An employee who has worked for less than 120 days is not entitled to statutory severance pay.

 Thailand enforces strong anti-discrimination laws.
 The Constitution of Thailand, for instance, prohibits discrimination based on "national origin, race, language, sex, age, disability, physical or health condition, personal status, economic or social standing, religious belief, education or political view."